walnuthq/madara-docs/docs/concepts/data_availability.md

 Choosing the right DA solution is a trade-off between costs, security and verifiability.

-Storing data on-chain is the most secure and verifiable way, but is by far the most expensive one.
+Storing data on-chain is the most secure and verifiable option, but it is by far the most expensive one.
 Storing at least some of your data off-chain may be a viable option for your Appchain.

 ## Read more